-- 2.1 The contractor shall have an experienced traffic Engineer with a Professional Engineer's(PE) license in Missouri as well as a Professional Traffic Operations Engineer (PTOE) certification (hereafter referred to as "contractor's traffic Engineer") with the noted experience defined below.
+- 2.1 The contractor shall have an experienced traffic Engineer with a Professional Engineer's (PE) license in Missouri as well as a Professional Traffic Operations Engineer (PTOE) certification (hereafter referred to as "contractor's traffic Engineer") with the noted experience defined below.
 MoDOT shall approve the traffic Engineer prior to them being hired. - 2.2 Experience.
-Any proposed contractor traffic Engineer shall be able to demonstrate personal successful previous experience in the following tasks:
+Any proposed contractor traffic Engineer shall be able to demonstrate personal successful previous experience in the following tasks: - 2.2.1 Response.
+The contractor's traffic Engineer shall have the ability to be on site within 1 hour of being requested. - 2.2.2 Corridor Management: Time/space diagram manipulation to successfully adjust offsets and splits for rapidly changing traffic demands. - 2.2.3 Controller Programming: Ability to program by hand and by software phase, TBC, and coordination levels of NTCIP-compatible controllers. - 2.2.4 Intersection Programming: Implementation of adjusted and/or new timing plans because of changing traffic demand.

-- 2.2.1 Response.
-The contractor's traffic Engineer shall have the ability to be on site within 1 hour of being requested. - 2.2.2 Corridor Management: Time/space diagram manipulation in order to successfully adjust offsets and splits for rapidly changing traffic demands. - 2.2.3 Controller Programming: Ability to program by hand and by software Phase, TBC, and Coordination levels of Siemens controllers along with NTCIP-compatible controllers. - 2.2.4 Intersection Programming: Implementation of adjusted and/or new timing plans as a result of changing traffic demand. - 2.2.5 Signal Software: Use and understanding of both Siemens signal software and TransCore traffic control software. - 2.3 The contractor shall submit the names(s) of proposed traffic engineer(s) and the name(s) all of other personnel on their proposed staff along with detailed experience in all tasks outlined in Paragraph 2.2 above.
-The Engineer reserves the right to reject any contractor traffic engineer, before the start of work, who does not have sufficient experience or, at any point during the project, which does not satisfy the requirements set forth within this Job Special Provision.
+2.2.5 Signal Software: Use and understanding of all traffic signal controllers and central signal control systems utilized by the Commission.

+- 2.3 The contractor shall submit the names(s) of proposed traffic engineer(s) and the name(s) of all other personnel on their proposed staff along with detailed experience in all tasks outlined in Paragraph 2.2 above.
+The Engineer reserves the right to reject any contractor traffic Engineer, before the start of work, who does not have sufficient experience or, at any point during the project, which does not satisfy the requirements set forth within this Job Special Provision.
 A list of potential traffic engineers shall be submitted for review to the Project Manager and the Commission's Traffic Engineers prior to bid. - 2.4 VPN Access.
 The Commission operates the noted signals through a central signal system which is capable of remote adjustments to controller programming. - 2.4.1 The approved contractor's traffic Engineer and any staff assigned to manage the traffic signals during the project is encouraged to apply for VPN (Virtual Private Network) access with the Engineer once the project is awarded.
 If approved, the Engineer will assign a unique IP address to the contractor's traffic engineering staff, which will allow for remote access to the Commission's central signal control systems as appropriate and the ability to interface with the noted signals on this project.